For details, click individual lectures below:

 Sandy Burnett’s close relationship with Bach’s music stretches back for decades.
 Between 1997 and 2010 he directed a complete cycle of Bach’s sacred cantatas in West London.

 In this illustrated lecture, he will explore how Bach brings the Christmas story alive in his Weihnachtsoratorium or Christmas Oratorio, written for Lutheran congregations in 1730s Leipzig.
 An overview of Bach’s life and achievement will precede a close look at this magnificent work which draws on various forms ranging from recitative, arioso, aria, chorale, and instrumental sinfonia through to full-blown choruses infused with the joyous spirit of the dance.

 Sandy Burnett has combined a career as a broadcaster on BBC Radio 3 and as music director for the RSC and the National Theatre with lecturing and performing as a double bassist on the London jazz scene.

-This lecture will be streamed online on Wednesday 2nd December 2020 at 11:00am.
-TAS RLS members will be invited by email to join the lecture.
+This lecture was streamed online on Wednesday 2nd December 2020 at 11:00am.

 Giles: His Life, Times and Cartoons